firasm/jupyterbook_course_template/_sources/about/syllabus.md

 - Copying and pasting code, equations, text explanations, prose, etc... without attribution
 - Manipulating the learning platforms we use to reverse engineer the randomization algorithms, hacking the timer functionality, or other similar technical [malfeasance](https://dictionary.cambridge.org/dictionary/english/malfeasance).

-### UBCO's statement on Academic Integrity

-The academic enterprise is founded on honesty, civility, and integrity.
-As members of this enterprise, all students are expected to know, understand, and follow the codes of conduct regarding academic integrity.
-At the most basic level, this means submitting only original work done by you and acknowledging all sources of information or ideas and attributing them to others as required.
-This also means you should not cheat, copy, or mislead others about what is your work.
-Violations of academic integrity (i.e., misconduct) lead to the breakdown of the academic enterprise, and therefore serious consequences arise and harsh sanctions are imposed.
-For example, incidences of plagiarism or cheating may result in a mark of zero on the assignment or exam and more serious consequences may apply if the matter is referred to the President’s Advisory Committee on Student Discipline.
-Careful records are kept in order to monitor and prevent recurrences.

 ## UBC Policies

 UBC provides resources to support student learning and to maintain healthy lifestyles but recognizes that sometimes crises arise and so there are additional resources to access including those for survivors of sexual violence.